hyperledger/fabric-sdk-node/docs/tutorials/discovery.md

 ```
 ### To Endorse
 As discussed above, the `channel.sendTransactionProposal()` will now use a pluggable
 handler.
-The fabric-client will come with a handler that will use service discover.
+The fabric-client will come with a handler that will use service discovery.
 By default the `endorsement-handler` configuration setting will point to the
 `DiscoveryEndorsementHandler`.
 If the channel has been initialized using the
 service discovery and there are no targets define on the `sendTransactionProposal`
-call, the handler will use the service discover results based on the chaincode
+call, the handler will use the service discovery results based on the chaincode
 of the proposal request to determine the target peers
 to perform the endorsements.
 ```